tarwn/lessthandot-hugo/blogs/content/posts/2009-08-13-recover-a-database-without-the-ldf-file.md

 Now go to the directory you created the DB in and delete the LOGLOSS_log.ldf

-First let’s see how bad that really made things for us.
-Run this…
+First let's see how bad that really made things for us.
+Run this...

 sql
 ALTER DATABASE LOGLOSS SET ONLINE
 ```

-You’ll soon see we’ve successfully blown up our database.
+You'll soon see we've successfully blown up our database.

 ```
 File activation failure.
 The physical file name "C:Program FilesMicrosoft SQL ServerMSSQL.1MSSQLDATALOGLOSS_log.ldf" may be incorrect.